uwidev/life-disciplines-projects/300 Resources/Agile Project Management.md

 ---
 aliases: Agile
-tags: [note/info, 'productivity', 'agile', 'gamedev']
+tags: [ info, 'productivity', 'agile', ]
 ---
 # Agile Project Management
 **Agile** is a set of project management principles that focuses on people, products, and tools to by encourage an iterative approach for speedy turnover on product delivery.
 Unlike other workflows (e.g. Waterfall), allowing, encouraging, and enacting change within a project is welcome.